-National Youth Justice Awareness Month
+National Youth Justice Awareness Month 2013

 Click here to learn more about Planning an Event

-Click here to donate to Y-JAM 2012
+Click here to donate to YJAM 2013

 her that her seventeen-year-old son, Jonathan, was dead.
-Jonathan had taken his own life when an adult sentence made it impossible for him to see a future for himself, especially a future that included his dream of becoming a doctor.
-Jonathan McClard was one of the thousands and thousands of children that end up in the adult criminal justice system every year.
-His future and the others like him are forever changed by adult convictions that put up barriers to education, housing, and employment.
+Jonathan had taken his own life upon realizing that an adult sentence made it impossible to see a future for himself, especially a future that included his dream of becoming a doctor.
+Jonathan McClard was one of the thousands of children that end up in the adult criminal justice system every year.
+His future and the future of others like him are forever changed by adult convictions that put up barriers to education, housing, and employment.

 Help Y-JAM Grow by Donating $5, $50, or $500 today!

 Donations can be made online or by check.
 To donate online, click the button below:

 To donate by mail, please make your check out to "Campaign for Youth Justice" and mail to:

 Campaign for Youth Justice1220 L Street, N.W., Suite 605Washington, DC 20005